One-Nexus/Synergy/README.md

 *Why bother using a mixin for this?
 Why not just write the wildcard selector?*

 For starters, writing `[class*="component-"]` over and over again can become tedious.
-Secondly, for our core styles we also need them to be applied to the naked `.component` class, meaning we would now have to write:
+Secondly, for the core styles we also need them to be applied to the naked `.component` class, meaning we would now have to write:

 ```scss
 .component,